Fix multiple SPF records

 Multiple SPF TXT records in Bluehost

-Now we’re going to use the correct syntax to merge multiple SPF records.
-This will allow you to use multiple IPs or domains in 1 line.
+Now we’re going to use the correct syntax to merge all SPF records into one TXT entry.
+This will allow you to use multiple IPs or domains in 1 record, resolving the error we saw earlier.

 We’ll use Cloudflare in this example, but the steps are similar for most hosts and registrars.